sermant-io/Sermant-website/docs/en/document/faq/flowcontrol.md

 ## Possible Causes Of The HttpHostConnectException Error Reported During Startup

-- The cause is that the Sermant background service sermant-backhend is not started.
-Find the startup class com.huawei.apm.backend.NettyServerApplication to start the background service and restart the application.
+- The cause is that the Sermant background service sermant-backend is not started.
+Start the sermant-backend service and restart the application.